joshuarmorrison/fs-journal/src/reflections/wk2/01-Journal.md

+# JavaScript things

-# What is Scope ?
+# What is Scope?

 ## Scope is where the variable is located